 This knowledge base contains a collection of resources (documents, presentations, videos) to assist anyone wishing to embark on a population-based census or survey.
-All material is structured around the two timelines below, each listing the key stages in the collection and containing material to assist in the preparation and execution of the respective stages.
+All material is structured around the timelines below, each listing the key stages in the collection and containing material to assist in the preparation and execution of the respective stages.

 This material includes :